qarmin/czkawka/README.md

 ## Benchmarks

-Since Czkawka is written in Rust and it aims to be a faster alternative to FSlint or DupeGuru which are written in Python, we need to compare the speed of these tools.
+Previous benchmark was done mostly with two python project - dupeguru and fslint.
+Both were written in python so it was mostly obvious that Czkawka will be faster due using more low-level functions and faster language.

+I tried to use rmlint gui but it not even started on my computer, so instead I used Detwinner, fclones-gui and dupeguru.

-I tested it on a 256 GB SSD and an i7-4770 CPU.
+I tested it on a 1024 GB SSD(Sata 3) and an i7-4770 CPU(4/8HT), disk contains 1742102 files which took 850 GB
+Minimum file size 64KB, with search in hidden folders without any excluded folders/files.

+Czkawka 7.0.0
+Detwinner 0.4.2
+Dupeguru 4.3.1
+Fclones-gui 0.2.0

 I prepared a disk and performed a test without any folder exceptions and with disabled ignoring of hard links.
 The disk contained 363 215 files, took 221,8 GB and had 62093 duplicate files in 31790 groups which occupied 4,1 GB.